JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-06-02-bmc-showcase-note-reactive.md

 ### why choosing a fully reactive stack from Quarkus.io

-there are too main reason for that decision.
+there are two main reason for that decision.

 1. _to learn a new tech and a whole new framework_: I used Spring for years and project reactor was ok, but it was time to get out of the comfort zone and learn something new.